ILIAS-eLearning/ILIAS/tests/README.md

 <a name="further-improvements"></a>
 #### Further improvements
-If the test code is still hard to understand following improvements could be made after the test have more meaningful names.
+If the test code is still hard to understand following improvements could be made:
-- Improve any local variable names
+- Improve any local variable names.
-- Use meaningful constants
+- Use meaningful constants.
-- split large test into more specific ones to make them more meaningful.
+- Split large test into more specific ones to make them more meaningful.
 - Move the test clutter into setUp and helper methods.

 <a name="directory-structure"></a>